acuarica/jnif/README.md

 > ## To be published in PPPJ'14.
 > Why PPPJ is the best fit for this article?
 > They allow tool papers, and that is exacty what it is.

-TODO: try to come up with an performance evaluation (maybe against asm, disl, bcel) also with gui apps like eclipse, netbeans.

-try diffents kind of instrumentations.